Majeeed

 Ekeh Chiaka Joseph (born November 28) known professionally as Majeeed is a Nigerian afropop singer and songwriter signed to Dream Empire Music.
 He is known for his breakthrough single "Yawa No Dey End", released in 2022 as the lead single off his extended play Bitter Sweet.
 On 29 April 2022, a new version of "Yawa No Dey End", was released with Joeboy, through Dream Empire Music, and emPawa Africa, which peaked at number 41 on the Nigeria TurnTable Top 50 chart, on the week of May 9, 2022.

 He was cited as one of the 10 African Artists You Should Know by Audiomack, after he surpassed 1 million streams in April 2022.
 On 11 July 2022, "Yawa No Dey End" debuted on the newly launched TurnTable Top 100, an expansion of the Top 50, at number 59.
 On 13 July 2022, following the initial launch of the TurnTable Top Afro-Pop Songs chart, "Yawa No Dey End" debuted at number 30.
 On 16 July 2022, he was cited as one of the artists on the initial issue of the TurnTable Artiste Top 100 chart, and debuted at number 80.

 Early life

 Ekeh Chiaka Joseph was born on November 28 in Lagos to Nze Oliver and Nze Grace.
 He hails from Imo, a state in the south east region of Nigeria.
 He relocated to Ogun State at the age of eight.
-He had his primary education at Iyana Ipaja, in Lagos State, and his secondary education in Ogun State, before proceeding to Cotonou, for his tertiary education at Iscom University Benin, where he graduated with a B.Sc in Mass Communication.
+He had his primary education at Iyana Ipaja, in Lagos State, and his secondary education in Ogun State, before proceeding to Cotonou, for his tertiary education at Iscom University Benin, where he graduated with a BSc in Mass Communication.
 On 6 February 2022, he told Ayo Makinde, and Alero Edu on Sunrise, "I started music, while I was in secondary school; in JSS2, that time I use to kolobi my mom's money to go to the studio, and just make music."